How real estate can reduce your tax obligation

 Each year stands on its own, and there are other nuances to be aware of.
 If you’re concerned you’ll fail either test and be subject to the 3.8% NIIT or stuck with passive losses, consider increasing your hours so you’ll meet the test.
 Keep in mind that special rules for spouses may help you meet the 750-hour test.
 Warning: The IRS has successfully challenged claims of real estate professional status in instances where the taxpayer didn’t keep adequate records of time spent.

-Three valuable depreciation-related breaks are available to real estate investors:
+Three valuable depreciation-related breaks can help real estate investors reduce

-1. 50% bonus depreciation.
+1. Bonus depreciation.
 This additional first-year depreciation allowance is available for qualified improvement property.
-The break has been extended through 2019, but it's scheduled to drop to 40% for 2018 and 30% for 2019.

 3. Accelerated depreciation.
 This break allows a shortened recovery period of 15 years — rather than 39 years — for qualified leasehold-improvement, restaurant and retail-improvement property.